 BBC National Orchestra of Wales

-BBC National Orchestra of Wales occupies a special role as both a national and broadcasting orchestra, acclaimed not only for the quality of its performances but also for its importance within its own community.
+BBC National Orchestra of Wales occupies a special role as both a broadcast orchestra and the national symphony orchestra of Wales, and is supported by the Arts Council of Wales.

 Led by Principal Conductor Thomas Sønderga?rd, alongside Conductor Laureate Tadaaki Otaka the Orchestra has won considerable critical and audience acclaim over the years.
 With an outstanding ability to refresh core repertoire, the Orchestra is proud of its adventurous programming and continuously demonstrates artistic excellence in new or rarely performed works.
 As part of this commitment to contemporary music, the Orchestra appointed Mark Bowden as Resident Composer in June 2011, alongside the continuing relationship with Composer-in-Association Simon Holt.

 BBC National Orchestra of Wales is Orchestra- in-Residence at St David’s Hall, Cardiff, and also performs a season of concerts in Swansea.
 In addition, the Orchestra tours to towns and cities across Wales throughout the year, including Aberystwyth, Bangor, Wrexham and Llandudno.
 The Orchestra performs annually at the BBC Proms in London, and also appears biennially at BBC Cardiff Singer of the World.
 Recent international tours include Italy, the Netherlands and most recently a tour to China, supported by the British Council.

 Running parallel to the main season, the work of the BBC NOW Education and Community Outreach team is integral to the Orchestra’s musical life.
 In recent years this work has included a DVD resource pack distributed to every primary and special school in Wales; and the development of a new innovative concert format designed for audiences of adults and children who are Deaf, deafened and hard of hearing.